 Internationally the Welsh Government will continue to encourage trade and investment links through our expanded network of 21 international offices.
 The UK government has published several technical notices about how importing and exporting would change in the event of UK exit.

-During 2019/20 we are also supporting a number of Trade Missions, to ensure that our relationships with other nations and regions remain strong and continue to strengthen.
+We will also continue to support Trade Missions, to ensure that our relationships with other nations and regions remain strong and continue to strengthen.

 For businesses within Wales, a comprehensive range of Welsh Government support has been made available through Business Wales to help all firms regardless of size to meet the challenges of the post-Brexit economic environment.
 Also our Business Wales Export Zone provides a wealth of information and advice about exporting.
 We know that the issues will differ from company to company and are therefore making every effort to ensure businesses have access to high-quality intelligence; technical information and advice.